NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

 ## Nixpkgs

-1. Add a new `enableIFD` config parameter to Nixpkgs.
+1. Add a new `enableImportFromDerivation` config parameter to Nixpkgs.
    When it is `false`, anything using IFD must be disabled so that a regular evaluation like we do today succeeds.

 2. Add a new `allImportedDerivations` top-level attribute.
-   This *must* be buildable with `enableIFD = false`.
+   This *must* be buildable with `enableImportFromDerivation = false`.
-   It *must* have in its runtime closure any derivation output that Nixpkgs with `enableIFD = true` imports.
+   It *must* have in its runtime closure any derivation output that Nixpkgs with `enableImportFromDerivation = true` imports.

 3. Any code vendored in Nixpkgs must correspond to code produced in a derivation, so the code can be mechanistically re-vendored.